Notice of Pre-AIA or AIA Status

 Regarding claim 20, Maleki discloses a method for forming an optical sensing system, comprising:

-assembling an integrated TX-RX-scanner module 100, the integrated TX-RX-scanner module comprising a plurality of optical components (e.g., 102, 120) optically aligned with each other (Fig. 1, [0035], [0036]), the plurality of optical components comprising a first optical component (e.g., 102) located in a first region of the integrated TX-RX-scanner module and a second optical component (e.g., 120) located in a second region of the integrated TX-RX-scanner module different than the first region, wherein the plurality of optical components are disposed on a same substrate after optical alignment ([0036] in Maleki.
-All components are optically aligned (so that the LIDAR operation is accurate), and then a LIDAR sensor for automotives is produced, i.e., all components are disposed on one substrate). .
+assembling an integrated transmitter-receiver-scanner (TX-RX-scanner) module 100 comprising a plurality of optical components (e.g., 102, 120) that are optically aligned with each other (Fig. 1, [0035], [0036]), the plurality of optical components comprising a first optical component (e.g., 102) located in a first region of the integrated TX-RX-scanner module and a second optical component (e.g., 120) located in a second region of the integrated TX-RX-scanner module different than the first region, wherein the plurality of optical components are disposed on a same substrate after optical alignment ([0036] in Maleki.
+All components are optically aligned (so that the LIDAR operation is accurate), and then a LIDAR sensor for automotives is produced, i.e., all components are disposed on one substrate).

 Both Maleki and Hall disclose LIDAR systems.

-In addition, Maleki/Hall does not disclose assembling a plurality of printed circuit boards coupled to the integrated TX-RX-scanner module, such that each of the plurality of printed circuit boards is disposed to be adjacent to the substrate in a plan view direction of the substrate, the plurality of printed circuit boards comprising a first printed circuit board positioned proximate to the first region of the integrated TX-RX-scanner module and a second printed circuit board positioned proximate to the second region of the integrated TX-RX-scanner module, the first printed circuit board comprising a first set of serving electronic components connectable to the first optical component through the first set of pins, and the second printed circuit board comprising a second set of serving electronic components connectable to the second optical component through the second set of pins; and
+Maleki/Hall does not disclose a plurality of printed circuit boards separated from and connected to the integrated TX-RX-scanner module such that each of the plurality of printed circuit boards is disposed separately from the substrate of the optical components, the plurality of printed circuit boards comprising a first printed circuit board positioned proximate to the first region of the integrated TX-RX-scanner module and a second printed circuit board positioned proximate to the second region of the integrated TX-RX-scanner module, the first printed circuit board comprising a first set of serving electronic components connected to the first optical component through the first set of pins, and the second printed circuit board comprising a second set of serving electronic components connected to the second optical component through the second set of pins, and

 connecting the first set of serving electronic components with the integrated TX-RX-scanner module through the first set of pins located in the first region of the integrated TX-RX-scanner module and the second set of serving electronic components through the second set of pins located in the second region of the integrated TX-RX- scanner module, to form the optical sensing system containing the integrated TX-RX-scanner module.

-Both Maleki and Tang disclose Lidar systems.
+Both Maleki and Tang disclose LIDAR systems.

 Claim 9 is rejected under 35 U.S.C.
 103 as being unpatentable over Maleki/Hall/Tang and further in view of Fried et al. (US 2016/0356890, hereinafter, “Fried”).